.

 dd The current day of the month as a two-digit string

-hh The current hour value, as a two-digit string
+hh The current hour value, in 24-hour format, as a two-digit string

 min The current minute value, as a two-digit string